Skip to content

 0.5 / 1

 The company makes this commitment through the FSC Principles and Criteria (FSC-STD-01-001 V5-2).
-As the requirements do not fully meet the SPOTT indicator criteria partial points have therefore been awarded on the basis of the company's FSC certified landbank (either 100% or ≥75% and a further commitment to be 100% certified within 5 years).
-The company's own reporting only mentions preventing illegal hunting with support of eco-guards employed by the government.
+As the requirements do not fully meet the SPOTT indicator criteria partial points have therefore been awarded on the basis of the company's FSC-certified landbank (100%).
+The company's reporting mentions an unclear commitment to tackling poaching and protecting endangered animals with the help of eco guards.

 • N